 After making sure you’re getting a good deal on the asset you’re buying, the next thing to ensure is that the seller has all the original documents of the asset.

-If it’s a real estate deal, you’re looking at siting the Certificate of Occupancy(C of O), Government Approval, Deed of Assignment etc. And if it’s a digital device, you’re looking at siting the receipt etc.
+If it’s a real estate deal, you’re looking at siting the Certificate of Occupancy(C of O), Government Approval, Deed of Assignment, etc. And if it’s a digital device, you’re looking at sitting the receipt, etc.